Tomaszon/AutoPowerChange/README.md

 All used Windows power plan must be created manually before execution

-Must be executed manually at the first time to create the scheduled task
+Initialize-APC must be executed manually at the first time to create the scheduled tasks